paugier/mercurial-book/en/undo.rst

 Before I discuss the options that you have if you commit a “brown paper bag” change (the kind that's so bad that you want to pull a brown paper bag over your head), let me first discuss some approaches that probably won't work.

-Since Mercurial treats history as accumulative—every change builds on top of all changes that preceded it—you generally can't just make disastrous changes disappear.
+Since Mercurial treats history as cumulative—every change builds on top of all changes that preceded it—you generally can't just make disastrous changes disappear.
 The one exception is when you've just committed a change, and it hasn't been pushed or pulled into another repository.
 That's when you can safely use the ``hg rollback`` command, as I detailed in :ref:`sec:undo:rollback <sec:undo:rollback>`.